abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

 ..  only:: draft

     This time we will... test some search strategies.
-We will not yet devise a good search strategy because we don't know yet what possibilities are implemented in the CP solver.
+We will not devise a good search strategy because we don't know yet what possibilities are implemented in the CP solver.
 We will test different search strategies and see what works and why.